What can you know about the influencers?

 Here you can see the most tagged topics under an influencer's posts.
 Here you can see that this influencer is a real car enthusiast!

 Here you can see the topics or categories that the influencer is interested/involved in.
 This feature helps you decide if your brand fits well into the profile of the influencer.
-The example we gave you was a fashion influencer's category affinity results, and it indicates very well the different areas of her work.

 The next chart named Followers shows you the change in the number of users following the influencer's Instagram profile in the past period.